MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Join-String.md

 The objects are sent down the pipeline to `Join-String` that uses the **Property** parameter to specify the service names.
 The **Separator** parameter specifies three special characters that represent a carriage return (`` `r ``), newline (`` `n ``), and tab (`` `t ``).
-The **OutputPrefix** inserts a tab before the first line of output.
+The **OutputPrefix** inserts a label **Services:** with a new line and tab before the first line of output.

 For more information about special characters, see [about_Special_Characters](..//microsoft.powershell.core/about/about_special_characters.md).